This article is part of a larger series on Payments.

 How to Accept Recurring Payments With PaySimple

-Recurring payments are a built-in feature of PaySimple’s online sales platform.
+Recurring payments is a built-in feature of PaySimple’s online sales platform.
 With PaySimple, you get an array of online tools that let you accept and manage all sorts of customer registrations, memberships, and subscriptions.
 It also provides robust booking management tools, complete with prepayments and deposits.

-In PaySimple, recurring payments can be initiated by your customer via online forms on your PaySimple registration or membership website.
+Recurring payments can be initiated by your customer via online forms on your PaySimple registration or membership website.
 Or, you can create them yourself in the PaySimple dashboard on a customer’s behalf using the Manage Recurring Payments tab.

 In the PaySimple dashboard, you can set up repeat billing schedules, manually process or refund payments, and manually initiate or cancel subscriber accounts.
 PaySimple will even prorate monthly billing amounts automatically.